ericsonga/APCSAReview/_sources/Tests/test4nt.rst

    :feedback_a: The number 0011 0101 has values at 2 ^ 0, 2 ^ 2, 2 ^ 4, and 2 ^ 5.
 These values equal 1, 2, 16, and 32 in the decimal number system.
 1 + 2 + 16 + 32 equals 53.
    :feedback_b: Remember that the binary number system starts at 2 ^ 0, not 2 ^ 1.
 The first digit in binary represents 1, not 2.
    :feedback_c: Remember that the binary number system starts at 2 ^ 0.
 The first digit in a binary number represents 1, not 0.
-   :feedback_d: If the last digit of a binary number is 1, then the number must be even.
+   :feedback_d: If the last digit of a binary number is 1, then the result must be odd.
 Check your calculations again.
    :feedback_e: Remember that the binary number system starts at 2 ^ 0, not 2 ^ 1.
 The first digit in binary represents 1, not 2.
 Check your calculations and try again.

    Convert ``0011 0101`` from binary to decimal.